DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Experiments

-\paragraph{VQGAN Generation Results} After training the VQGAN's generator and transformer models for each data set, we compute the FID between the original train set and generated samples. \cref{tab:fid_celeba} presents the obtained FID values for different VQ optimization methods for {\sc CelebA-HQ} data set. \cref{tab:fid_all_datasets} in \cref{app:vqgan_generation_results} provides similar FID comparisons for other data sets.
-We trained the generator (\ie, VQ-VAE) with small batch size and learning rate to ensure convergence for all compared methods, while this is less likely to highlight the robustness of our approach.
-The evaluations reveal that RT, ST-GS, and NSVQ reduce FID with the increase in bitrate, and (similar to STE and EMA) our methods maintain the generation quality over different bitrates such that they achieve lower FIDs than the other methods for low bitrates (\ie, 8 and 9 bit) where the generation task becomes more challenging.
-Furthermore, by pairing up the FIDs for RT method with the results in VQ-VAE compression task, we can claim that RT performs poor codebook learning for low bitrates in both compression and generation tasks.
+The evaluations reveal that RT, ST-GS, and NSVQ reduce FID with the increase in codebook size, and (similar to STE and EMA) our methods maintain the generation quality over different codebook sizes such that they achieve lower FIDs than the other methods for small codebooks (\ie, 8- and 9-bit codebooks) where the generation task becomes more challenging.
+Furthermore, by pairing up the FIDs for the RT method with the results in the VQ-VAE compression task, we can claim that RT performs poorly at codebook learning for small codebooks in both compression and generation tasks.
 Note that the FID metric reflects distributional similarity, not necessarily the reconstruction quality.
-Hence, the FID value should not necessarily improve with the increase in codebook size $K$, because {\em (i)}~the transformer might struggle with large $K$ where the entropy of token indices is high, and {\em (ii)}~sampling is inherently a random process that might end up in different FID values when sampling several times from a fixed pretrained transformer. \cref{fig:vqgan_qualitative} shows qualitative comparison of VQGAN generations for different VQ methods (see \cref{app:more_vqgan_generations} for more qualitative comparisons).
+Hence, the FID value should not necessarily improve with the increase in codebook size $K$, because {\em (i)}~the transformer might struggle with large $K$ where the entropy of token indices is high, and {\em (ii)}~sampling is inherently a random process that might end up in different FID values when sampling several times from a fixed pretrained transformer. \cref{fig:vqgan_qualitative} shows a qualitative comparison of VQGAN generations for different VQ methods (see \cref{app:more_vqgan_generations} for more qualitative comparisons).

 \paragraph{Misalignment of Codebook and Latent Representations} When training a neural network (\eg, VQ-VAE), the latent representation $\mathcal{P}_z$ of the network layers is constantly shifting.
 For high learning rates and large batch sizes, the update shift in $\mathcal{P}_z$ can be large, causing a misalignment between $\mathcal{P}_z$ and codebook representation $\mathcal{C}_z$.
 Misalignment means that $\mathcal{C}_z$ does not fit well with $\mathcal{P}_z$, and this phenomenon is also called \textit{internal codebook covariate shift} \citep{huh2023straightening}.